chrisferreyra13/yinzen/README.md

 # Yinsen

-Yinsen is an open-source Python package that runs your analysis pipeline and creates a folder structure for your results.
+Yinsen is an open-source Python backend that automatize your data analysis workflow.
+The idea is not to create the wheel, but at least make a car to go faster from A to B. :smile